 "Nurses really step up in this area," Urban said.
 "They really make a change.
 They look for something that needs improvement, look at the processes in place and the policies in place and really are the leaders of saying, 'We need to adjust what we're currently doing because we're not getting the outcomes we desire of our patients.'"

 The Benefits of Being a Magnet Hospital

-In today’s changing health care landscape, patients have more choice than ever before when it comes to their medical care.
-From urgent care offices and pharmacies providing vaccines and simple medical tests, to a spike in the number of independent labs and even at-home testing for blood work and allergies, medical institutions need to do what they can to stand out.
+In today’s changing healthcare landscape, patients have more choices than ever before when it comes to their medical care.
+From urgent care offices and pharmacies providing vaccines and simple medical tests to a spike in the number of independent labs and even at-home testing for blood work and allergies, medical institutions need to do what they can to stand out.

 Studies have shown there are also significant benefits to becoming a Magnet hospital for the institution and its nursing staff.

 According to an article from American Nurse Today, studies have shown that Magnet-designated hospitals report better economic performance than non-Magnet hospitals.
 A 2014 study from the Robert Wood Johnson Foundation found that becoming a Magnet hospital increased net patient revenue by an average of 3.89%, while costs only increased by 2.46%.

 One key to this performance is improved attraction and retention of its nursing staff, saving hospitals money in recruitment efforts and registered nurse (RN) employment agency costs.
 The cost of recruiting and orienting a new RN can cost a hospital close to a year's nursing salary, Urban said, so reducing nurse turnover can be a big cost savings.

 Magnet hospitals can also save money by producing better patient outcomes and discharging patients in a timely manner – ensuring proper reimbursement by insurance companies – and by reducing patient falls and other injuries, Urban said.